MrPicklePinosaur/haku/README.md

 * As Haku does not rely on whitespace, spaces and newlines are not delimiters.
 * Bindings in a _let_ and expressions and bindings in the main program must be delimited by 、or 。.
-* At some places, newlines are allowed to ease readability.
+* At some places (e.g. after delimiters), newlines are allowed to ease readability.

 ### Comments